can you sleep in the bathtub?

 What Happens if You Fall Asleep in the Tub?

-Falling asleep in a bathtub or a bed leads to the same physical reactions.
-The brain and body slow down, and they begin to engage in actions and processes that aid physical and mental recovery.
+Falling asleep in a bathtub or bed leads to the same physical reactions.
+The brain and body slow down, engaging in actions and processes that aid physical and mental recovery.

-Sleep is broken down into four stages, each with a unique and necessary purpose.
+Sleep is broken into 4 stages, each with a unique and necessary purpose.
 The first three stages are non-REM activity, while the fourth is REM sleep.

 When you sleep, every part of your body changes noticeably—your heart rate and breathing slow down, reaching their slowest pace during stage 3.